bikeshaving/crank/docs/WIP.md

 When a Crank renderer runs a component which returns a promise, rendering becomes asynchronous as well.
 This means that `renderer.render` itself will return a promise which fulfills when all components in the element tree have fulfilled at least once.

 ### Concurrent updates
-Renderers and components don’t have to await pending async children, they can update them concurrently, so Crank implements a couple rules to make concurrent updates predictable and performant.
+Renderers don’t have to await pending components, async components can be updated concurrently based on the calls to render and the component tree, so Crank implements a couple rules to make concurrent updates predictable and performant.

 1. There can only be one pending run of an element per slot at a time.
 If a component is updated concurrently while it is still pending, another update is enqueued with the latest props.